 Feel frustrated with normal employment, and wanting to strike out on your own.
 Well here are a few financial tips on saving money when going self-employed.

 Hello, I’m Anna Nuttall.
 I’m a blogger and also a digital marketing manager, based in London.
-I spend my days in a sea of SEO and knee deeps in web designs coding.
+I spend my days in a sea of SEO and knee deeps in web design coding.
 However, it wasn’t always like this.
 As in a previous life, I spent 10 years working in retails, before one day I had enough and left on my accord.

 At the time, I was at the lowest point in my life.
-After a series of health issue, I came to the realization that traditional employment just wasn’t for me.
+After a series of health issues, I came to the realization that traditional employment just wasn’t for me.
 I desperately wanted to be free and to work out who I was as a person.

 During that period, I had another job where I worked as a part-time social media manager for a company.
 It was from there I gained a second client and this gave me the push to hand in my notice.